Rules, etc.

 National Media Contract Baseline: $650

-National Media Contract fixed?: Yes, same contract
+National Media Contract fixed?: Yes, same contract for every team

 Local Media Contract Baseline: $420